 2. Network effects are different and that’s where the power of platforms lay.
 Network effects have a different type of digital connection and it’s in this connection that businesses and customers engage with, and engage with each other.

 And this is where Digital Transformation begins – in the building of network effects and platforms.

 I’d like to propose 4 key competitive advantages that include network effects because your world at the moment would look like this:

 1. Vertical Integration: we would be able to drive vertical integration to our business by buying up the value chain.
 It’s a way to reduce the cost of your product.

 2. Brand: Building a brand is very important, especially for car dealerships

 3. Scale: Getting to scale like what Henry Ford did.
 He found a way to bring a very expensive product into the market and use the effects of scale by reducing the cost of production for the product

-4. Network effects: if we can harness network effects on a platform, it could be much bigger than the other three – something AutoTrader has lived to see its success.
+4. Network effects: if we can harness network effects on a platform, it could be much bigger than the other three – something AutoTrader has lived to see in its success.